Clear Creek/Federal station: Station layout

-During early planning for the station, Adams County officials proposed moving the station to the west side of Federal Boulevard to benefit a real estate developer, while RTD's preferred east location would require industrial cleanup but would kickstart revitalization of the area.
+The land surrounding the station is entirely undeveloped save for a gravel supplier and various warehouses.
+During its planning, Adams County officials preferred a location the west side of Federal Boulevard to benefit a real estate developer.
+RTD's preferred east location (the eventual site of the station) required industrial cleanup but was hoped to kickstart revitalization of the area.
+As of 2026, efforts to develop around the station have not come to fruition.

 The station features the largest piece of public art to be commissioned by RTD: Addison Karl's 374 ft hand-painted mural "Doradus", along the embanked wall.
-A major transit-oriented development, on 22 acre northwest of the station, is planned to open with the station and include up to 1,125 residential units and 250,000 sqft of commercial space.